medz/medz/index.md

 - Midea Group Community Platform

 **Entrepreneur (2019-Present)**
 Founded Odroe Inc. with a focus on open source innovation.
 Created industry-leading tools that serve thousands of developers worldwide.
+Currently also serving as Engineer at Panony, responsible for PANews - Asia's leading Web3 and blockchain media platform.

 ## Core Open Source Projects